transcend-io/helm-charts/README.md

 ```

-### Deploying Sombra with Pathfinder
+### Deploying Sombra and Pathfinder

-Follwoing is an example `values.yaml` file for deploying Sombra in a EKS cluster.
+The following is an example `values.yaml` file for deploying Sombra in a EKS cluster.
-Here we exposing Sombra `sombra-transcend-ingress` server, for communication with Transcend, with internet facing load balancer
+Here we are exposing Sombra `sombra-transcend-ingress` server, for communication with Transcend, with internet facing load balancer
 and Sombra internal `sombra-customer-ingress` server and Pathfinder, for communication with internal services, with internal load balancers for each.

 ```yaml